Gorkov algebraic diagrammatic construction for infinite nuclear matter: Formalism

-where the Kronecker deltas distinguish whether $\alpha$ is a particle ($\notin F$) or a hole ($\in F$) state.
-In Eq.~\eqref{eq:gOpRS}, we have specialized to homogeneous matter and taken into account translational symmetry that makes the propagator diagonal in the momentum s.p.~basis.
+In Eqs.~\eqref{eq:g HF} and~\eqref{eq:gOpRS}, we have specialized to homogeneous matter and taken into account translational symmetry that makes the propagator diagonal in the momentum basis.
 Therefore, each s.p.~momentum state is associated with a unique mean-field pole, both in the HF and OpRS case.
 As a consequence, the corresponding overlap amplitudes are either one or vanishing:

-To constrain the OpRS poles in Eq.~\eqref{eq:gOpRS}, we follow Ref.~\cite{Barbieri2022Gorkov} and define direct ($p\ge0$) and inverse ($p\le0$) moments for the normal component of the Gorkov propagator of Eq.~\eqref{eq:g_SpectRep} as
+To constrain the OpRS poles $\varepsilon^{OpRS}_\alpha$ in Eq.~\eqref{eq:gOpRS}, we follow Ref.~\cite{Barbieri2022Gorkov} and define direct ($p\ge0$) and inverse ($p\le0$) moments for the normal component of the Gorkov propagator of Eq.~\eqref{eq:g_SpectRep} as

 which applies to a propagator diagonal in the s.p.~indices.
-A similar expression holds for $g^{OpRS}(E)$ once cast in its Gorkov form, Eq.~\eqref{eq:g_to_Dys_limit}.
+A similar expression holds for $g^{OpRS}(E)$ once cast in its Gorkov form using Eq.~\eqref{eq:g_to_Dys_limit}.
 Imposing the equivalence of $p=0$ moments is trivial and leads to the normalization conditions~\eqref{eq:OpRS_UV}.
 For $p=\pm1$ we obtain

 which yields two different prescriptions for generating the OpRS frequencies: we denote the case $p=+1$ as Centroid (Cen) and $p=-1$ as Inverse (Inv) moments of the s.p. strength.

 Eq.~\eqref{eq:e_oprs} also provides a natural way to determine whether a given s.p.~state $\alpha$ is a particle or hole with respect to the optimized reference.
 Specifically,